Somali Islamists take responsibility for Mogadishu hotel bombing

-MOGADISHU (Reuters) - Islamist al Shabaab rebels claimed responsibility on Saturday for a bomb that killed six people outside a popular Mogadishu hotel the day before, and said they deliberately targeted government officials and security forces.
+MOGADISHU, Nov 9 (Reuters) - Islamist al Shabaab rebels claimed responsibility on Saturday for a bomb that killed six people outside a popular Mogadishu hotel the day before, and said they deliberately targetted government officials and security forces.

 Police suspected the militants were behind the blast, the latest in a series of frequent attacks in the Somali capital that highlight the challenge the government faces in restoring order to a nation torn apart by two decades of war and chaos.

 “We were behind the two explosions at the hotel,” Sheikh Abdiasis Abu Musab, al Shabaab’s military operations spokesman, told Reuters.
-“We targeted government officials and forces, and killed 15 of them.”
+“We targetted government officials and forces, and killed 15 of them.”

 A senior police officer said on Friday night at least six people, including four policemen, were killed when a suspected car bomb went off outside the Hotel Maka, a popular meeting place for officials.